nikable/ma-thesis-sram-puf-authentication/README.md

 ### The possible workflow is described below:

 1. Collect the raw dataset:
-*  This dataset is provided by TUM and can be found at their [GitLab repo](https://gitlab.lrz.de/tueisec/PQAS/-/tree/master/matlab/datasets/SRAMxmc16/data)
+*  This dataset is provided by TUM and can be found at their [GitLab repo](https://gitlab.lrz.de/tueisec/PQAS/-/tree/master/matlab/datasets/SRAMxmc16/data).
 *  It contains the raw SRAM responses collected from 143 XMC microcontroller boards.
-Each board is sampled 101 times and exported in a ".bin" format.
+Each board is sampled 101 times and exported in a <>".bin" format.
 Therefore, each board contains 101 responses.
 *  Dataset uploaded in the above GitLab repo is in the [Git LFS](https://git-lfs.com/) format, so it would take a significant amount of time to pull from the repository.
+Ensure you have pulled the complete dataset (containing responses of 143 boards.

+2. Pre-process the raw dataset:
+* This includes generating images from the raw SRAM data, and corrupting the dataset, adding noise to the dataset as and when required.

+3. Model training:
+*  MobileNetV2 and EfficientNet-Lite model training with the intact, corrupted, and noisy dataset (pre-processed in the above module)
+*  Additionally, it also contains a module to convert Grayscale images to RGB (requirement from TFLite Model maker; as of now) for model training and execution

+4. Authenticator and Sender
+*  Transfering pre-trained models (above module) to the Authenticator (possibly a Raspberry Pi device)